Everything You'll Ever Need to Know About Penis Transplants

 Where do the donors come from?
 Is “penis” something you can check on a donor card?

 Donors would need be dead or brain-dead men, as with other types of transplants.
 There are very strict bio-ethical issues around getting donor organs from living patients.
-Also, men getting genital re-assignment surgery cannot donate their penises because a number of anatomical parts of the penis are used to construct a vagina.
+Also, men getting genital re-assignment surgery cannot donate their penis because a number of anatomical parts of their penis are used to construct a vagina.

+READ ON BROADLY: Did Big Pharma Create the Herpes Stigma for Profit?

 Why might someone want to get a penis transplant?